hanoba/povc-pccp/README.md

 - **x** - playback downloaded external GIF file

 It also provides an interface to a graphical user interface.
 Furthermore it displays the current rotation speed (in Hz and µs) and a frame counter value.

-The full source code is available at https://github.com/hanoba/povc-pccp.git.